isabella232/data-workbench.en-1/help/home/c-dataset-const-proc/c-dataset-config-tools/c-hide-dataset-comp/t-hide-dataset-config-files.md

 ---
 description: If you do not want to inherit a configuration file from an internal or other inherited profile (that is, you want the instructions in the file to be ignored during dataset construction), but you do not want to modify the file, you can create an empty (zero-byte) file with the same name and store the file in another profile.
-seo-description: If you do not want to inherit a configuration file from an internal or other inherited profile (that is, you want the instructions in the file to be ignored during dataset construction), but you do not want to modify the file, you can create an empty (zero-byte) file with the same name and store the file in another profile.
-seo-title: Hiding Dataset Configuration Files
 solution: Analytics
 title: Hiding Dataset Configuration Files
 topic: Data workbench